ibm-cloud-docs/mas-ms/ssp.md

     ![SSP-Select-Asset](images/SSP-Select-Asset.png "SSP-Select-Asset"){: caption=""}

 5. Select the action you would like to take by clicking on the magnifying glass next to the "Requested Action" field.
 Select the action from the pop-up list.
 Fill in any required information for the chosen action.

-    If you select a production asset then the pop-up list will be empty.
-    {: note}

     ![SSP-Select-Action](images/SSP-Select-Action.png "SSP-Select-Action"){: caption=""}